 For many people with HOCD, pornography becomes the primary compulsion.
 The logic feels sound on the surface: "If I watch this type of porn and I'm aroused, that means X. If I'm not aroused, that means Y." It feels like a reasonable test.
 Your OCD tells you it will give you the answer.

-Here’s what the checking ritual typically looks like.
-You select a video featuring content aligned with the orientation you’re worried about.
+A checking ritual often follows a predictable pattern.
+You select a video featuring content aligned with the orientation you're worried about.
 You watch it while intensely monitoring your body for any sign of arousal.
-If you notice arousal, panic spikes: “Does this mean I’m actually [orientation]?”
-If you notice no arousal, the relief lasts only seconds before a new doubt arrives: “But was I paying close enough attention?
+If you notice arousal, panic spikes: "Does this mean I'm actually [orientation]?"
+If you notice no arousal, relief may last only seconds before a new doubt arrives: "Was I paying close enough attention?
 Should I try a different video?
-Maybe I was suppressing it.”
+Was I suppressing my response?"

 The checking takes many forms: